 These regionalised CCC scenarios enable stakeholders and us to understand what they mean for our networks.
 We have not applied any adjustment to the assumptions behind the CCC scenarios.
-We will seek stakeholder feedback through 2021, as part of our DFES process.

-9.3 Range of future pathways
+8.3 Range of future pathways

-This section provides a comparison between the DFES forecasts, the regional GSP results from the ESO's 2020 FES, and the regionally equivalent CCC forecasts for the SP Distribution network for battery electric vehicles (BEVs) and heat pumps - we have shown these two metrics as they are the main drivers of increasing demand.
+This section provides a comparison between the DFES forecasts, the regional GSP results from the ESO's 2021 FES, and the regionally equivalent CCC forecasts for the SP Distribution network for battery electric vehicles (BEVs) and heat pumps - we have shown these two metrics as they are the main drivers of increasing demand.